This post may contain affiliate links. Please read our disclosure policy.

 whipped cream on top of a pavlova.

-1. Top with fresh fruit and/or berries.
+1. Top with fresh fruit or berries and serve.

 a mini pavlova topped with fresh fruit on a white plate next to a cream napkin.